API

 Example for multiple files:

-To specify an email address, use %email, for filename - %filename.
-To send created files to multiple email addresses, separate them by comma.
-The sending status in Drive will be displayed based on the first address.
+To specify an email address, use %email; for file name, use %filename.
+To send created files to multiple email addresses, list them separated by commas.
+The sending status on Disk will display the first address.

-To pass an image to an image block, you can use either a direct link (http:// or https://) or a Base64 encoded image.
-In the second case, the string should start with "data:image/".
+To insert an image into an image block, use either a direct link (http:// or https://) or a Base64 encoded image.
+In the latter case, the string must start with "data:image/".

 Alternative Method

-If it is not possible to send a JSON string, replacement strings can be sent as request fields.
-Each replacement variable should start with the prefix mask_, for example mask_name and contain the value for replacement.
-In this case, the document will search for variables following the prefix.
-For instance, the mask_name field corresponds to the %name variable.
-To specify an email address in this case, use mask_email, for filename - mask_filename.
+If sending a JSON string is not feasible, replacement strings can be sent as request fields.
+Each replacement variable should start with the prefix mask_, for example mask_name, and contain the value to be replaced.
+In the document, the variable will be searched for after the prefix.
+For instance, mask_name corresponds to %name.
+To specify an email address in this case, use mask_email; for file name, use mask_filename.

 • mail_id

-Email template ID (string, 36 characters) for sending via email.
-ID can be obtained from the address bar when the template is open.
-If the variable is not passed, the email will not be sent.
+Email template ID (string, 36 characters) for sending emails.
+The ID can be obtained from the address bar when the template is open.
+If the variable is not provided, no email will be sent.

 • email_send

 Time to send the email with the file.
-Possible values:
+Can take the following values:

-onfinish - Send all emails after creating all files (default)
+onfinish - Send all emails after all files are created (default)

-oncreate - Send emails immediately after creating the file.
-When creating one file, onfinish and oncreate are identical.
+oncreate - Send emails immediately after file creation.
+For single file creation, onfinish and oncreate are the same.

 timeout - Send emails after a time interval.
-In this case, two additional parameters need to be passed:
+In this case, two additional parameters must be provided:

-email_timeout_value - numerical value of the interval for sending emails, integer value
+email_timeout_value - numerical value of the interval, indicating when to send emails, integer

 email_timeout_unit - unit of the interval.
 Can be "m" (minutes), "h" (hours), "d" (days).

-Alternatively, to specify the exact sending time, pass the time in Unix time format in email_timeout_timestamp.
-If both timeout and email_timeout_timestamp are passed, priority will be given to the latter.
+Alternatively, to specify an exact send time, provide the time in unix time format in email_timeout_timestamp.
+If both email_timeout_value and email_timeout_timestamp are provided, the latter takes precedence.

 • folder_id

-Drive folder ID (string, 36 characters) for saving files.
-If the folder does not exist, it will be created automatically upon creating the first file.
+Disk folder ID (string, 36 characters) for saving files.
+If the folder does not exist, it will be automatically created when the first file is created.

 • page_id

-Sequential number of the sheet (number or string) if the document has multiple sheets.
-You can pass one number (first sheet - 0), or numbers (comma separated) of sheets to be used for file creation.
+Sheet number (number or string), if the document has multiple sheets.
+You can provide a single number (first sheet - 0), or a list of sheet numbers (comma-separated) used for file creation.

 • result

-Determines the format to return the result.
-Possible values:
+Determines the format of the returned result.
+Can take the following values:

-• Missing Value.
-A JSON string with the request result will be returned
+• No value.
+A JSON string with the request result will be returned (see below)

 • link.
-Upon successful request, a string containing a link to the created file (if multiple files were created, the link to the first one) will be returned.
-To access the file itself, use the provided link.
-It takes approximately 1 to 5 seconds to prepare the actual files.
-Before the file is created, requests to this address will return a 404 error.
-If the request did not lead to file creation, a JSON string with an error will be returned.
+On a successful request, a string containing a link to the created file will be returned (if multiple files were created in the request, the link to the first one).
+To access the file, follow the provided link.
+Preparing the files takes time - 1 to 5 seconds per file.
+Before the file is created, the request to this address returns a 404 error.
+If the request did not result in file creation, a JSON string with an error is returned (see below).

 Result

-As a result, the server will return a JSON string with the following possible values:
+The server will return a JSON string with possible values:

 • result

-success - successful operation to create files.
-Depending on the API usage scenario, you can report the successful creation of files or display a form to get the files.
+success - successful file creation request.
+Depending on the API usage scenario, you can notify of successful file creation or display a form to obtain files.

 • create_id

 Generation ID.
-Only in case of successful operation.
-Can be useful for other API operations.
+Only for successful requests.
+May be useful for other API requests.

 • files

-An array containing IDs of the created files.
-Only in case of successful operation.
-To obtain the actual JPG file, you need to access https://dimaker.app/getfile/{ID}/.
-To download a PDF file, you need to append pdf/ to the URL.
-The API returns the file ID immediately, but it takes time to prepare the actual files - from 1 to 5 seconds per file.
-Before the file is created, accessing https://dimaker.app/getfile/{ID}/ will return a 404 error.
+An array containing the IDs of created files.
+Only for successful requests.
+To obtain the actual file in JPG format, access https://dimaker.app/getfile/{ID}/.
+To download a PDF file, add pdf/ to the address.
+The API returns the file ID immediately, but preparing the files takes time - 1 to 5 seconds per file.
+Before the file is created, the request to https://dimaker.app/getfile/{ID}/ returns a 404 error.

 • url

-URL string for displaying the file download widget.
-Only in case of successful operation.
-You need to create an Iframe with the specified URL.
-Simply accessing the URL won't give you the result.
-The domain of the website where the file is being retrieved must be correctly specified in the API settings.
+URL string for the file download widget.
+Only for successful requests.
+Create an Iframe with the specified URL.
+Simply navigating to the URL yields no result.
+The domain of the site where the file is received must be correctly specified in the API settings.

-Creating each file takes 1 second + several seconds to process the entire group.
-Immediately after sending the request, you can open an Iframe with the specified URL.
-If the file creation is not yet complete, a corresponding message will be displayed.
-Once the files are ready, they will be available for download.
+Each file creation takes 1 second + a few seconds to process the entire group.
+Immediately after sending the request, the Iframe with the specified URL can be opened.
+If file creation is not yet completed, an appropriate message will be displayed.
+Once the files are ready, they will be offered for download.

 • error_text

-Only in case of an error.
-Text description of the error.
-Possible errors: incorrect Secure token, replacement mask, document ID, letter template ID, Folder ID in Drive, or internal server error.
+Only on error.
+Textual error description.
+Possible errors: incorrect Secure token, replacement mask, document ID, email template ID, Disk folder ID, or internal server error.

 {